Author: Libba Bray

 All 16-year-old Cameron wants is to get through high school—and life in general—with a minimum of effort.
 It’s not a lot to ask.
 But that’s before he’s given some bad news: he’s sick and he’s going to die.
 Which totally sucks.
 Hope arrives in the winged form of Dulcie, a loopy punk angel/possible hallucination with a bad sugar habit.
 She tells Cam there is a cure—if he’s willing to go in search of it.
 With the help of a death-obsessed, video-gaming dwarf and a yard gnome, Cam sets off on the mother of all road trips through a twisted America into the heart of what matters most.

-My thoughts: Wow.
+--My thoughts: Wow.
 Just wow.
 Going Bovine is crazy insane madness that I just so happened to love.
 Cameron just wants to float through life without using much energy.
 What he gets is mad cow disease and a mission that is crazy, unreasonable, and completely awesome.
 The most amazing thing about this book is that while it is, in fact, insane and totally nonsensical, it still made you think.
 Seriously, what other book has talking yard gnomes and makes you ask yourself about life?
 Bray incorporates just about everything and anything into her story, and keeps it somewhat humorous, somewhat serious the whole time.
 Reading the summary might make you think this book is just a big, huge whirlwind of insanity, but it is insanity with a purpose.
 If that makes any sense at all.

 --